jonnyk20/tiny-app/README.md

 - Nodemon

 ## Getting Started
-- Intall all dependencies (using 'npm isntall' command)
+- Install all dependencies (using 'npm isntall' command)
 - Run the development web server using the 'node index.js' command
 - Make sure you are connected to the internet, so that Bootstrap and Fontawesome can be accessed by HTML